Soma Detox Centers

 If you feel ready for treatment, you need to prepare yourself to stop using the Soma and to get clean.
 But, this can feel impossible to do on your own, especially when withdrawal symptoms set in.
 But, you don’t have to do it alone.
 You can find support and management of your symptoms by attending professional, structured detox.

-To find a program that can help you cut-off your Soma use and prepare for proper rehab, call 800-405-2627.
+To find a program that can help you cut-off your Soma use and prepare for proper rehab, call 800-405-2627 (Who Answers?).
 Our advisors are ready to answer all of your questions, including ones about funding, and to direct you to facilities that meet your specific need.
 Don’t wait to get help; call now.

 Detoxification is the process that transitions you from acutely intoxicated to a drug- and alcohol-free state.
 The goal of detox is to help you manage the discomfort of this period, limiting the negative effects of the process.